josbeir/cakephp-docs-md/docs/4/en/development/testing.md

 4.3.0

 Prior to 4.3.0 fixtures would also define the table's schema.
-You can learn more about [fixture-schema](#fixture-schema) if you still need to define schema in your fixtures.
+You can learn more about [Fixture Schema](#fixture-schema) if you still need to define schema in your fixtures.

 </div>